paperbenni/paperbenni.github.io/content/posts/immich.md

 What does the Backup counter mean then?
 How many files are on my account?
 Why is it higher than the Total counter?

 The progress bar for uploading files is very unclear as well.
-Right now I am looking at my phone, and the bar is stuck at 100% for a file.
+Right now, I am looking at my phone, and the bar is stuck at 100% for a file.
 I am unsure if the file is uploaded already, or if it is at least being counted as uploaded.
 The "Start Backup" button is still there, so it might not be doing anything.
-Tapping the "Start Backup button" turns it into a "Cancel" button, after which the 100% bar does not change, and nothing appears to be happening.
-There is no indication that there are not any files to upload either.
+Tapping the "Start Backup" button turns it into a "Cancel" button, after which the 100% bar does not change, and nothing appears to be happening.
+There is no indication that there are any files to upload either.
 It might even be better to show the amount of files which will be uploaded before starting the backup, or disable the "Start Backup" button if there are no files to upload.